 - (c) Fee statement.
 The request must contain a statement expressing willingness to pay fees for the requested records or a request for a fee waiver (see 12 C.F.R. § 404.10 regarding requirements for fee waivers) before the request shall be deemed to have been received.
 A fee statement may specify the maximum amount a requester is willing to pay for processing the request.

-- (2) A general statement by the requester expressing willingness to pay all applicable fees under § 404.9 of EXIM Bank's FOIA regulations shall be deemed an agreement to pay up to $50.00.
-If EXIM Bank estimates that the fees for a request will exceed $50.00, then EXIM Bank shall offer the requester the opportunity to agree, in writing, either to pay a greater fee or to modify the request as a means of limiting the cost.
+- (2) A general statement by the requester expressing willingness to pay all applicable fees under § 404.9 of EXIM's FOIA regulations shall be deemed an agreement to pay up to $50.00.
+If EXIM estimates that the fees for a request will exceed $50.00, then EXIM shall offer the requester the opportunity to agree, in writing, either to pay a greater fee or to modify the request as a means of limiting the cost.

 - (d) Written notice of amendment.
-The requester must provide any amendment to the original request in writing to EXIM Bank.
+The requester must provide any amendment to the original request in writing to EXIM.

 The Three FOIA Exclusions